unnynet/unnynet-docs/docs/basic/integration_unity3d.md

 2. Import the UnnyNet plugin
 3. In the Unity's Title Bar click on UnnyNet->Settings and set the your Game ID

-    You can find you Game ID here:
+    You can find your Game ID here:
     ![Screenshot](../img/game_id_1.jpg)
     ![Screenshot](../img/game_id_2.jpg)